GoogleChrome/developer.chrome.com/site/en/docs/handbook/how-to/schedule-a-post/index.md

 might take up to 15 mins.

 {% Aside 'caution' %}
-In DEV mode, all posts are rendered (also drafts and future posts).
+When developing on the site using `npm run dev`, all posts are rendered (also drafts and future posts).
 {% endAside %}